Michael VII Doukas: Life

 Michael VII was born c.
 1050 in Constantinople, the eldest son of Constantine X Doukas and Eudokia Makrembolitissa.
 He was probably associated with the throne by the end of 1060, together with or shortly before his newly born brother Konstantios Doukas.
 When Constantine X died on 23 May 1067, Michael VII was already 17 years old and should have been able to rule by himself.
-He exhibited little interest in politics, however, and his mother Eudokia and uncle John Doukas governed the empire as effective regents.
+He exhibited little interest in politics, however, and his mother Eudokia and uncle John Doukas governed the empire effectively.